 The human organism has the potential to experience peak awareness, not just during moments of heightened danger or demand, but at every moment.
 By developing this ability, you will learn to move more efficiently, listen more carefully, make fewer mistakes, limit injuries, and enrich your life as well as the life of others around you.

 Where and How Much?

 All of Chrish’s 5 weekly classes are held in the District in Chrish’s Studio at the following location:

 Washington, D.C.
 20007

 Usually, one class per week is sufficient, but you will really benefit rapidly if you take more classes or combine classes with individual sessions.
 Classes typically last about one hour.
 Please wear something loose and comfortable.
 Mats will be provided.
-Cost for a series of ten classes is $200.
-If you prefer to pay by the individual class, the drop-in rate is $25.

 Please call Chrish at 202-338-1867 or email her here for more information about classes, individual sessions, or to register.
 You may join classes at any time – enrollment is open!